cwchentw/mkg-doc/source/intro.rst

 language to utilize this tool. `Bakefile <https://bakefile.org/>`_ is a less famous alternative to CMake, sharing similar pros and cons of CMake.
-There are some community Makefile generators like `PyMake <https://github.com/Melinysh/PyMake>`_ and `vfnmake <https://github.com/Vifon/vfnmake>`_ but they rely on some external runtimes and provide no support for Windows.
+There are some community Makefile generators like `PyMake <https://github.com/Melinysh/PyMake>`_ and `vfnmake <https://github.com/Vifon/vfnmake>`_ but they rely on some external runtimes and provide no support for Windows-family systems.
 Therefore, we made our own wheel.

 ``mkg`` *doesn't intend to compete with Autotools or CMake but works as a simple tool.*